Chadwick Boseman: Tributes

 In a 2020 tribute, Ryan Coogler, the director of Black Panther and its 2022 sequel, offered condolences to Boseman's family and said that he had spent the last year "preparing, imagining and writing words for him to say [in the sequel] that we weren't destined to see".
 Coogler and Marvel Studios executives were unaware of Boseman's illness until his death.
 By the time of Boseman's death, Coogler was in the middle of writing the script and had already turned in a draft.
 Also paying tribute, Feige confirmed that the role of T'Challa would not be recast.
 Producer Nate Moore said that Boseman "was such an integral part of that character for us, both as the character and as a person, that we could not conceive of a version with having someone else on set".

 Co-writers Coogler and Joe Robert Cole reworked the script following Boseman's death.
 The sequel, Black Panther: Wakanda Forever (2022), depicts T'Challa's death from illness and Wakandans processing the resultant grief; the Marvel Studios opening, usually featuring other MCU characters, only depicts the faint sound of wind and images of Boseman.
 T'Challa's sister Shuri (played by Letitia Wright) would eventually succeed him as Black Panther.
 Wright struggled with becoming Black Panther on the sequel as she felt bitter about how that had come to pass, and felt guilty for doing it.
 She credited Coogler and her costar Danai Gurira for helping her with the transition.
 The end credits featured the words "Dedicated to our friend Chadwick Boseman", and The Independent described Wakanda Forever as a "soulful Chadwick Boseman tribute".
 Coogler said that while the film was a tribute to Boseman, it was also a tribute to the resilience of the cast to "honor Boseman".

 On April 8, 2025, Hannah Beachler revealed on her X page that the way the church in the film Sinners was designed included crossed beams which made the "Wakanda forever" gesture and paid homage to Boseman.
+Michael B. Jordan would publicly pay tribute to Boseman when accepting the Best Actor award for Sinners at the 2026 NAACP Image Awards.